 The projected range increase for Aedes mosquitoes puts a massive amount of people at risk, concentrated in many of China’s mega-cities.
-It is crucial for public health services to take such forecasts into account and prepare adequate safety measures if they are to avoid huge outbreaks.
+It is crucial for public health services to take such forecasts into account, mitigate climate change and prepare adequate safety measures if they are to avoid huge outbreaks.

 We assume that mosquito range follows optimal temperature ranges, and although there are other complicating factors, results suggest that there will be a globally and significant expansion of range.
 We measure spread by life cycle completions (LCC) using the statistical computing platform R with modelling developed by Iwamura et al. (2020).

 You might also like: Mosquito Range Increase: USA